WGBH/AAPB2/app/views/override/legal/privacy.md

 email address, billing address, and credit card information.

-#### Your submission of others’ Personally Identifiable Information:
+#### Your submission of others' Personally Identifiable Information:

 On certain pages within the Site you can submit information about other people.
-For example, you may submit a person’s name and email address to recommend a collection.
+For example, you may submit a person's name and email address to recommend a collection.
 This information will only be used for your intended purpose.